 - Welfare photo ID

 A possible combination that you can work with is your employment ID, along with your birth certificate.
-This is an accessible combination unless there is more to your circumstance that has you reading for ways to transact without any ID at all.
+This is an accessible combination unless there is more to the circumstance that has you reading for ways to transact without any ID at all.

 How to Cash a Cashier’s Check Without ID?